Skip to main content

 • Fees are generated:

-• If a card is added as a payment method and your preferred payment method is set to Auto.
+• If a card is added as a payment method, and your preferred payment method is set to Auto.

 • If your preferred payment method is set to Card (regardless of whether you have a card added or not.

-• If you don't have a card added as a payment method.
+• Fees are not generated if you don't have a card added as a payment method.

 2. Manually generated invoices: